 Food can be preserved by reducing the enzyme activity and growth of microorganisms when we manipulate conditions such as pH levels, moisture, and temperature.
 Some methods will slow down this activity, while others will halt and even destroy it.

 What Are the Basic Mechanisms Used in These Methods?

-These are the basic principales, though many of the preservatio methods use multiple mechanisms:
+These are the basic principles, though many of the preservation methods use multiple mechanisms: